 Do you live in Florida and want to start Couponing?
 You may have noticed some of the couponing “rules” are a little different in Florida.
 That doesn’t mean you can’t save money, it just means you need to be a little more savvy about it.

-Here are a few tips to get you started.
+Here are some tips on how to extreme coupon in florida .
 The best thing you can do is take a class to help you out.

 1) Get Multiple newspaper subscriptions.
 I recommend ordering in sets of 2.
 That way if there is a BOGO offer (buy 1 get 1 free) you will have 2 coupons to use.
 One on the item you purchase and 1 on the free item.
 Yes you can use a coupon on the FREE item, in fact you can use 4 on BOGO purchases.
 1 MFR coupon & 1 Store coupon on the item you pay for, and 1 MFR coupon & 1 Store coupon on the free item.
 And find other ways of Obtaining coupons.